akinhwan/bens-blog-boilerplate/content/blog/pushups.md

 > "I do 100 pushups a day" said Hyung-il.

-I couldn't fathom 100 pushups because at that age because I couldn't even do 1 proper pushup.
+I couldn't even fathom 100 pushups because at that age, 1 proper pushup, was hard enough.
 I had safely stored it away in my memory, that is until last year during the COVID pandemic.
-By this time last year I was the ripe old age of 28 and could do about 12 pushups with proper form.
+When I started taking this habit seriously, I could only do about 12 pushups with proper form.

 ### What is my 'why' for this habit?
 One hundred.
 It's a nice round number, the minimum required for 3 digits.
-All jokes aside, I wanted to be able to do 100 because I knew sticking to that number would compound over time and give me results.
+All numerology aside, I wanted to be able to do 100 because I knew sticking to that number would compound over time and give me results.
 What results?
 I wanted a larger chest, stronger arms and core, and moreover confidence that I could set an arbitrary goal and stick to it day in, day out.

 ### The method